Briefly Graeme Simsion is:

 A writer of screenplays, short stories, novels and a couple of short plays

-An occasional producer of films – primarily those for which I am screenwriter
+An occasional producer of films – primarily those for which I was screenwriter

 Formerly an IT specialist (data modeling) and founder of a business and IT consultancy